 - Termites: The wings are an equal length, the antennae are straight, as is the abdomen.

-- Flying ants: The wings are unequal in length, the antennae are bent, and the abdomen is thin, with a clearly visible “waist.”
+- Flying ants: Flying ants have two sets of wings.
+The wings are unequal in length, abdomen is thin with a visible waist.

 While carpenter ants carve out tunnels and galleries in rotting wood to nest, termites eat the wood, which means the harm they do is much more serious.